The Mortgage Guide

 ARMs come in many flavors.
 As we've mentioned a lot earlier, some mortgage companies have ARMs that raise the rate quickly when rates go up, but don't lower it quickly when rates go down.
 You don't want an ARM like that.
 All ARMs have the inherent risk that the interest rate will go up, but an appropriate ARM may also allow you to take advantage of a lower interest rate in the beginning of the loan term compared to the interest rate of a fixed-rate-mortgage (FRM).

 Among the most popular ARMs are hybrids that fix the initial interest for a set period before rate adjustments begin to take place.
 Fixed periods typically run from 3 to 10 years.
-TTCU offers fixed periods of 3/1 years.
+TTCU offers fixed periods of 5, 10, and 15 years.
 Once the fixed period ends, rate adjustments typically occur once a year.
 (Smart consumers will reject any ARM with a shorter adjustment period, such as monthly or every six months.)
-(Current Rate and Disclosures.)
+With TTCU's 5/5 ARM, adjustments occur every 5 years.

 Because so many factors beyond the interest rate play a role in how much an ARM may cost, evaluating the pros and cons of an ARM can be much harder than evaluating a fixed rate mortgage.
 If you're considering an ARM, make sure you consider all the terms to make sure they fit your needs.